 There are three important tests throughout the preparatory course in Osaka.
 Your grades on these tests (especially the first two) will heavily determine the university that you will go to.

-Above are some misconceptions and information about the preparatory course in Osaka University, and I hope it has helped!
+Above are some misconceptions and information about the preparatory course at Osaka University, and I hope it has helped!